amandamcg/magpie-wreathes/_wreathes/thankful.markdown

 ---
 title: Thankful
 position: 2
 look_for:
 created_year:
 size:
 mainImage: thankful_full
 details:
 - image: thankful_detail-1.jpg
-  caption: 'Some of my best friends ARE turkeys. '
+  caption: Some of my best friends ARE turkeys.
 - image: thankful_detail_2.jpg
   caption: Some people might say this turkey is a peacock, but I'm going with turkey.
     I found him in Mexico.
 Also, his head wiggles.